-Ratta is a Japanese manufacturer, which makes interesting eInk tablets because they are well finished and equipped with a stylus for writing, like on the Onyx or the reMarkable e-readers.
-However, Ratta differs from these two manufacturers by a certain minimalism, coupled with quite varied functionalities.
-The perfect balance?
+Ratta is a Chinese company with offices in Shanghai and Tokyo.
+They make very interesting eInk tablets because they are well finished and equipped with a stylus for writing, and because Ratta differs from most manufacturers by a certain minimalism, coupled with quite varied functionalities.
+Could they offer the perfect balance?

 The SuperNote A5 is based on a 10.3-inch screen with a WACOM layer.
 The resolution is 1872×1404 for 226 PPI.
 Regarding the CPU level, there is an IMX6 Single Core, as on the reMarkable 1, 1 GB RAM and 32GB internal storage space.
 The battery is 2,850mAh, and the dimensions of the device are: 245mmx178mmx7mm for 366g.